Taliban say Marine tape won't hurt Afghanistan talks

 The video, posted on YouTube and other websites, shows four men in camouflage Marine combat uniforms urinating on three corpses.
 One of them jokes: "Have a nice day, buddy."
 Another makes a lewd joke.

-Afghan President Hamid Karzai condemned the video, describing the men's actions as "inhuman" and calling for an investigation, in a statement on Thursday evening.
+Afghan President Hamid Karzai condemned the video, describing the men's actions as "inhuman" and calling for an investigation, in a statement on Thursday.

-In Washington U.S. Defense Secretary Leon Panetta telephoned Karzai to denounce the actions in the video as "deplorable" and to say it would be investigated immediately, the Pentagon said.
+U.S. Defence Secretary Leon Panetta telephoned Karzai to denounce the actions in the video as "deplorable" and to say it would be investigated immediately, the Pentagon said.
 General Martin Dempsey, the top U.S. military officer, said actions depicted in the video were illegal.

-Although the U.S. military has stopped short of confirming the video is authentic, the Pentagon on Thursday came close.
-Pentagon spokesman Captain John Kirby said, "We don't have any indication that it's not authentic."
+The U.S. military has identified two of the four Marines in the video so far, a Marine Corps official told Reuters, adding the Marine Corps believed the images were authentic.

+But the Pentagon stopped short of offering an official confirmation that the video was real and Panetta said there was not yet a "firm conclusion" on the matter.

-The video is likely to stir up already strong anti-U.S. sentiment in Afghanistan after a decade of a war that has seen other cases of abuse, and that could complicate efforts to promote reconciliation as foreign troops gradually withdraw.
+The video is likely to stir up already strong anti-U.S. sentiment in Afghanistan after a decade of a war that has seen other cases of abuse.
+That could complicate efforts to promote reconciliation as foreign troops gradually withdraw.

 "Such action will leave a very, very bad impact on peace efforts," Arsala Rahmani, a senior member of the Afghan government's High Peace Council, told Reuters.